By Sharon Campbell

 The Workplace Psychological Safety Act is about granting our fundamental human right to dignity at work.
 Workplace abuse (or workplace bullying) often involves a person in power, such as a manager or supervisor, taking advantage of a less powerful employee.

 Abuse of power is too often a symptom of implicit bias — a problem discrimination law stopped helping since the 1980s when courts moved from focusing on impact to intent.
 Intent is a high threshold that makes the law mostly ineffective at addressing bias and disrupting hierarchies at work that create haves and have-nots when those in power “other” people.
 More than 50 years after Title VII of the Civil Rights Act of 1964, white men still occupy the vast majority of power positions in the U.S. workforce.

-Interpersonal abuse like public ridicule, disrespect, overwork, and overcontrol, including put-downs, screaming, excessive criticism, destructive gossip, false...
+Abuse may take the form of public ridicule, disrespect, overwork, and overcontrol, including put-downs, screaming, excessive criticism, destructive gossip, false accusations,...

 The late Congressman John Lewis talked about the importance of saying and doing something when you see something that's not right — getting into good trouble.
 “I fought too long and too hard against discrimination based on race and color not to fight against discrimination based on sexual orientation and gender identity,” he said.
 “He (President Obama) is sending a powerful message that discrimination in any form has no place in a democratic society.
 It also gives hope to the 9 million LBGT Americans and their loved ones who have had to bear the pain and sorrow of rejection, loss, and shame with limited means to make their voices heard.”

 In 2007, a healthcare organization hired me as a military medical insurance analyst, a position I would stay in for 12 years.
 (I had the same position for 20 years in a different healthcare organization.)
 For those 12 years, I received excellent job evaluations year after year from my previous...